MinaProtocol/mina/src/lib/transition_frontier/README.md

 2) A history of recently finalized blocks.
 3) A snarked ledger for the most recently finalized block.
 4) A series of ledger masks, chained off of the aforementioned snarked ledger, to represent intermediate staged ledger states achieved by blocks tracked past the most recently finalized block.
-5) The auxilliary scan state information associated with each block tracked past the most recently finalized block.
+5) The auxiliary scan state information associated with each block tracked past the most recently finalized block.

 Importantly, the transition frontier also can identify which of the states it is tracking is the strongest state, which is referred to as the "best tip".
 The consensus mechanism informs the transition frontier of how to compare blocks for strength.